What can we offer?

-- Our highly skilled engineering team is experienced in carrying out accurate and technically meaningful FEA testing programmes.
+- Our highly skilled engineering team are experienced in carrying out accurate and technically meaningful FEA testing programmes.

-- We provide FEA services using ANSYS and the MSC One suite including Apex, Nastran, and Patran, but all of our team are qualified engineers with high levels of experience working in multiple high-performance sectors.
-Crucially, as a technology development and design engineering solution company we work with our clients to optimise and deliver best-fit solutions.
+- Not only do we provide FEA services using the MSC One suite including Apex, Nastran and Patran, but all of our team are qualified engineers with high levels of experience working in multiple high-performance sectors.
+Crucially, as a technology development and design engineering solution company we work with our clients to optimise and deliver best fit solutions.

 What is FEA?

-- Finite Element Analysis (FEA), is a computer simulation technique that allows any design for products or equipment to be analysed in great detail to carry out a stress, vibration or heat transfer analysis and many other physical analyses.
+- Finite Element Analysis (FEA), is a computer simulation technique that allows any design product or equipment to be analysed in great detail to carry out a stress, vibration or heat transfer analysis and many other physical analyses.